standardhealth/spec_json2html/README.md

 <a id="building"> </a>
 ##Building the Project
-To assemble the project, run the default grunt command:
+To assemble the project, run the default grunt command in `spec_json2html/`:
 ```
 grunt
 ```
-and the full site will be built in the `/dist` directory.
+and the full site will be built in `spec_json2html/dist`.

+### Static Generation
+On running the `grunt` command, the Assemble plugin runs builds the website using the JSON specification hierarchy located in `spec_json2html/assets/data` and the handlebars layouts, pages , partials and helpers.
+Specifically:

+- Assemble reads the hierarchy as the JSON object `hierarchy` which is navigated to determine the content of the page being generated.
+- The handlebars files in `spec_json2html/templates/layouts/` describe the parent-level HTML layouts of all pages, independent of their content.
+- The handlebars files in `spec_json2html/pages/` describe the content of the individual pages.
+That file almost immediately references handlebars partials to dictate the content of children elements.
+- The handlebars partials in `spec_json2html/templates/partials` define how each child element of the SHR hierarchy should be presented in the HTML.
+The context of these partials is dictated by where we are in our navigation of the JSON hierarchy.
+Often these partials will call on children partials, located in the same directory; these calls often result in a context shift from the current element (.e.g a Namespace) to one of it's children (e.g. a specific entry).
+- The handlebars helpers in `spec_json2html/templates/helpers` are used when logic that is not inherent in Handlebars is needed such as equality checking, console logging, so on.

+To get a feel for the navigation, start from the file `namespace.hbs` in `spec_json2html/pages/` and open up partials as they are referenced hierarchically.

+### Dynamic Generation
+When dynamically generating our pages, the same logic is used as is refernced above.
+Since this generation is clientside, assets are loaded to the client through the following work-arounds:

+- Handlebars is bundled as a library using browserify, which means we can access the Handlebars object as we normally would in out JavaScript code.
+- Any handlebars templates that are used in generation are stored in the assets folder.
+- Any handlebars templates that are used have identifying `div`'s located in the head of the HTML file, along with src links that refernce their location in the assets folder.
+- Helpers are loaded manually via a function included in `hb_shr.js`.
+Moving forward this should be done dynamically using the `_config.yml` file at the build time of the static site.

+Providing these references to all of the component Handlebars templates and partials, as well as the definition of all necessary Handlebars helpers, allows us to dynamically generate any page clientside.

 <a id="testing"> </a>
 ##Testing the Project
-To run tests on this project, run the following:
+To run tests on this project, run the following in `spec_json2html/`:
 ```
 grunt test
 ```
-Results from the test will pop up in your terminal, and will be recorded to the results.txt file in the central directory.
+Results from the test will pop up in your terminal, and will be recorded to the results.txt file in your current directory.

 <a id="directory"> </a>
 ## Directory Structure
 Below you willl find the structure of folders, with a brief description of what they contain:
 ```
-    SSVE
+    spec_json2html/
     ├── node_modules/            # Node modules necessary for generation
     ├── templates/               # Templates for each element in the hiearchy
     |    ├── helpers             # All of the handlebars helpers